Hazelwood Power Station: Closure and decommissioning

 On 27 March 2017, units #8, #6 and #4 were permanently shut down, followed by units #2, #7 and #5 on 28 March 2017, and units #3 and #1 on 29 March 2017.
 Unit #1 was shut down last at 4.56pm.
 It was chosen to be last because Unit 1 was the first Hazelwood generating unit to come into operation on 30 November 1964.
 Decommissioning of mine and power station plant and equipment was expected to take 12 months.

 In a press release on the subject of the closure, Engie in Australia's Chief Executive, Alex Keisser, acknowledged the contributions of past and present Hazelwood employees, and the role the power station has played in the Latrobe Valley.
 "While Friday will be the end of an era and a very sad day for everyone who has had an involvement with Hazelwood over the past 52 years, it should also be a very proud day," Keisser said.
 "The decision to close Hazelwood was extremely difficult and was made only after we investigated all options to keep the business open.
 While it was state-of-the-art when it opened in 1964, it has now reached the end of its productive life, lasting far longer than anyone would have anticipated when its life began.
 Our employees past and present, as well as contractors, local suppliers and businesses, and the broader Latrobe Valley community have all played their part in ensuring that Hazelwood has been a key player in the nation's electricity system over that time.
 Victoria should be very proud that Hazelwood has continued operating for more than 50 years, producing the electricity that has under-pinned the state's economic development and well-being."

 The eight chimneys at the power station were demolished on 25 May 2020.
 Reclamation works are being undertaken at the site to restore it.
-Replacements for the electricity generation infrastructure that was on the site will not be built.
+Direct replacements for the electricity generation infrastructure that was on the site will not be built.

+In 2022, a Victorian government inquiry into Hazelwood's closure found that the sudden withdrawal of such a large contributor to the Latrobe Valley's economic output was deeply felt by the region.

+A 2.5 GWh grid battery is planned for 2029.